 - The translation isn’t accurate.
 We took a simple statement – “Cut the clutter with paperless billing” and translated it into Simplified Chinese.
 Then we used Google Translate to back-translate it into English.
 The result was “Use paperless bills to reduce confusion.”
 Google Translate captures a gist – but it sounds stilted and unclear.
 And it definitely doesn’t mean the same thing.
 Read the 10 Traits of a High-Quality Translation.

 - You spent time on your marketing message and Google Translate doesn’t capture the meaning.
 Here is an example from Mazda.
 The tagline in Japanese is Jinba ittai – it captures the feeling of a Japanese mounted archer.
 Imagine - you are one with the horse as you soar across the land.
 It’s that moment of perfection in the feeling of movement.
 A few months ago, when we first put Jinba ittai in Google Translate, it translated the phrase as “danger”.
 If you try it now it translates as simply “jinba”, or sometimes it says “one horse”.
 Either way – the meaning is wrong and lacks the feeling of the original phrase.
 Can you imagine Mazda using the slogan “Drive a Mazda – it’s your one-horse car”.
-Read more in The Essential Guide to Translating Marketing Materials.
+Read more in our Guide to Translating Marketing Materials.

 - Languages don’t work.
 If it’s not installed correctly and then tested, the selections don’t work.
 This makes the company look sloppy and not committed to the non-English speaking market.
 We’ve seen websites with the plug-in that isn’t working.
 Make sure and test everything on your website.